Container plants that can take the heat

 Consider bigger planters, hanging baskets and containers.
 Larger containers and baskets hold more water and give roots more room to grow.
 More information - Why are my superbells dying?

 Pay now or pay everyday this summer.
 Bigger containers will cost more now.
 The advantage is, you won't have to water every day.
-In August or in a drought, you will have to water twice a day.
+You will have to water small containers twice a day in the heat of summer.

-You will have healthier plants with better root systems.
-Healthy plants have more and bigger blooms for longer.
+Roomy containers will grow healthier plants with better root systems.
+Healthy plants have more and bigger blooms for a longer seasn.

 Boost potting soil mix with peat moss or coir to increase water holding capacity.
 Moisture holding potting soil costs more money, but your volunteer gardeners/waterers will thank you.